Visit This Chic Resort For a Luxe Getaway - DuJour

 When people think of summer in New York, most people’s minds almost immediately wander out east to the Hamptons.
 But what if I told you the chicest getaway is just 70 minutes outside of NYC?
 Well, I just did.
 Asbury Park, New Jersey has been revamped as an idyllic respite from the city, and that’s due to one place: Asbury Ocean Club.

-The Asbury Ocean Club, which just opened its doors this summer, was helmed design-wise by Anda Andrei, who has lead design teams for many properties, including 11 Howard and Gramercy Park Hotel.
-This New Jersey property boasts a Beach Club, boutique hotel, and even residences with ocean views.
+The Asbury Ocean Club, which just opened its doors this summer, brought together real-estate developer iStar, and hotel innovator and operator David Bowd of the sought-after Salt Hotels.
+New York’s acclaimed Bonetti / Kozerski Architecture also contributed, and the project was helmed design-wise by Anda Andrei, who has lead design teams for many properties, including 11 Howard and Gramercy Park Hotel.
+This New Jersey property boasts direct beach access, a boutique hotel, and even residences with ocean views.
 The hotel portion is all located on the fourth floor, with 54 amazing rooms, all with 11-feet ceilings and incredible amenities.
 Staying there, you’ll feel instantly at peace—especially as you take in the views from the gigantic windows in every room.
 Some rooms have ocean views, while others open up unto a courtyard of greenery and sand dunes.

 The Drawing Room is, well, a real draw.
 Andrei eschewed the traditional “beach” colors in favor of greens, oranges, and rich finishes, and the space feels much more like a living room at a beach house rather than a lobby.
 At night, it comes alive with music (sometimes live, like in the orchestra trio I got to experience) as well as drinks.